 Welcome to this week’s edition of the Social Media Marketing Talk Show, a news show for marketers who want to stay on the leading edge of social media.

 On this week’s Social Media Marketing Talk Show, we explore New Facebook Stories features, YouTube Music and YouTube Premium, and other breaking social media marketing news of the week!

 If you’re new to the show, click on the green “Watch replay” button below and sign in or register to watch our latest episode from Friday, May 18, 2018.
-You can also listen to the show as an audio podcast, found on iTunes/Apple Podcast, Android, Google Play, Stitcher, and RSS.

 For this week’s top stories, you’ll find timestamps below that allow you to fast-forward in the replay above.

 Facebook Stories Reaches 150 Million Active Users and Tests Stories Ads: With a reported 150 million daily active users on Facebook Stories, Facebook announced it is now testing the first Stories ads in the U.S., Mexico, and Brazil.
 For now, these early ads will consist of 5- to 15-second videos that can be skipped.
 They will not have a call-to-action or click-through, but TechCrunch reports that Facebook plans to add this options “in the coming months.”
 Facebook also plans to provide businesses with more metrics on their Stories performance to prove their worth in driving ad revenues and goals.
 (3:05 and 17:50)